I am already a student at the Faculty of Education:

-After the academic jury for bachelor's degrees, scheduled for July 3, 2025, you will be informed directly by e-mail (by the Faculty of Education's education department) of the registration procedures for the 2025-2026 academic year.
+After the academic jury for bachelor's degrees meets on July 3, 2026, you will be notified directly by email (by the Faculty of Education's registrar's office) of the registration procedures for the 2026-2027 academic year.

 The application process has also been simplified for students already enrolled at the Faculty of Education.